Drumsna: Transport

 Drumsna railway station opened on 1 September 1863, and finally closed on 17 June 1963.
+It is connected to the Dublin-Sligo railway line, across the Drumsna railway bridge.

 Drumnsa lies beside the River Shannon with its own jetty.
 It is a common stopping point for boats though navigation for cruisers is not possible upstream of here.
 Boats are required to use the Albert Lock and Jamestown Canal which links to the Shannon upstream of Jamestown, County Leitrim.